-All ARMs start out with an initial fixed-rate period.
-Common time frames for this are 5, 7 or 10 years.
-During this period, you get an initial interest rate that’s lower than the fixed rates available at the time because the market doesn’t have to worry about projecting out their return on investment against inflation over the entire term.
-The interest rate can change.
+All ARMs start out with an initial fixed-rate period of typically 5, 7 or 10 years.
+During this period, you get an initial interest rate that’s lower than the fixed rates available at the time, because the market doesn’t have to worry about projecting out their return on investment against inflation over the entire term.
+However, the interest rate can change.

-At the end of this fixed rate time frame, your interest rate will adjust up or down once per year based on current market conditions.
-Depending on the investor in your loan, there are a couple of different indexes used.
+At the end of this fixed-rate time frame, your interest rate will adjust up or down once per year based on current market conditions.
+Depending on the mortgage investor, there are a couple of different indexes used.
 The index number is then added to a margin to get your final rate for the year.

-If you’re still in the home when it’s time for the rate to adjust, you may be able to refinance into a fixed rate if you choose.
+If you’re still in the home when it’s time for the rate to adjust, you may be able to refinance into a fixed rate.
 Otherwise, you can let your rate move with the direction of the market.

-I also want to note that if your rate does increase, there’s a cap on how much it can do so initially, in each subsequent year and over the lifetime of the mortgage.
-Your rate can’t go up indefinitely.
-You also might be ready to leave your home by the time it adjusts.
+It’s also important to note that if your rate does increase, there’s a cap on how much it can rise initially in each subsequent year, as well as over the lifetime of the mortgage.
+Your rate can’t go up indefinitely, and you might be ready to leave your home by the time it adjusts.